EMS Chromebook Initiative

-Every middle student will be assigned an iPad or Chromebook for their use along with a protective case, and charger.
+Every middle student will be assigned a Chromebook for their use along with a protective case, and charger.

 Following extensive research and the success of a pilot program at the High School.
 EMS voted to take advantage of the new and emerging technology of the Google Chromebook.
 Its mass adoption into post graduation environments will give our students an edge over others by building skills and knowledge that will serve them in the workplace and college.

 Why do we still provide access to labs?

 While the Chromebook can meet many of the day to day needs for student and teacher learning tasks, there are times when a Microsoft computing environment is needed.
 In addition, as state requirements for online assessments are being developed, the availability of a dedicated lab environment still makes sense.
 Finally, our move to a 1:1 environment where each student is assigned a device will require adjustment and shifts in how we do our work.
 For all of these reasons, it seemed prudent to continue to refresh labs for the foreseeable future.

 As we move forward, we will continue to assess the need for dedicated labs in each school and adjust the technology planning accordingly.

 How will this impact my student’s learning experiences?

 The Ellicott Technology Plan (ETP) provides extended access to digital tools that help students investigate, communicate, collaborate, create, model, and explore concepts and content in authentic contexts.

 In parallel with the ETP device decisions, the next phases are: exploring a transition to digital resources and focus on 21st century skills.
 In addition, each school is actively planning for the incorporation of technology into their core programs.

 What rules or expectations will be set for my child?